-The following sample shows how to print to the standard tray (standard tray: upper, host name: nphost, file name: file1):
+The following sample shows how to print to the standard tray (standard tray: upper, host name: nphost, file name: file 1):

-% rsh nphost print outbin=upper < file1
+- rsh% rsh nphost print outbin=upper < file1

-% rcp file1 nphost:outbin=upper
+- rcp% rcp file1 nphost:outbin=upper

-ftp> put file1 outbin=upper
+- ftpftp> put file1 outbin=upper

+• The value or actions that can be selected differ depending on the model you are using.
+For details about available output tray, see the manual that comes with this machine.